• Skip to primary navigation

 2. Apple Turnovers: Fill gluten free puff pastry squares with apple pie filling, fold them over, and bake until golden brown for delicious apple turnovers.

-4. Apple-Stuffed French Toast: Make a delicious breakfast by stuffing slices of French toast with apple pie filling and serving it with a dusting of powdered sugar.
+4. Apple Pie French Toast: Make a delicious breakfast by covering baked French toast with apple pie filling and serving it with a dusting of powdered sugar.

 5. Apple Parfait: Layer apple pie filling with vanilla yogurt and granola in a glass for a healthy and satisfying dessert or breakfast option.